top of page

 Conclusion

-If a customer would ask me when to use which service, I would answer them as follows.
-If I start from a greenfield or want to ease and simplify my network management, I will decide for Azure Virtual WAN.
-If my setup requires a classic hub and spoke architecture e.g. I have an unsupported configuration for Virtual WAN, and I want to use Network Virtual Appliances which do not support active/active and easy scaling, I would use Route Server.
+If a customer asked me when to use which service, I would answer as follows: If I start from a greenfield or want to ease and simplify my network management, I will decide on Azure Virtual WAN.
+If my setup requires a classic hub-and-spoke architecture, e.g., I have an unsupported configuration for Virtual WAN, and I want to use Network Virtual Appliances, which do not support active/active and easy scaling, I would use Route Server.

-As Azure Networking becomes and is already rather complex, together with my customers, we enjoy the managed approach from Virtual WAN.
-In most scenarios it keeps simplicity even in larger global scaling, those are normally only manageable with 3rd party tools.
-Management through every single service, at it would be with classic Hub and Spoke is adding a lot of overhead and opens opportunities for mistakes and misconfiguration.
+As Azure Networking becomes and is already rather complex, together with my customers, I enjoy the managed approach from Virtual WAN.
+In most scenarios, it keeps simplicity even in larger global scaling, which is normally only manageable with third-party tools.
+Management through every single service, as with classic Hub and Spoke, adds a lot of overhead and opens opportunities for mistakes and misconfiguration.

 bottom of page